 Savills Wins Deal of the Year After Facilitating Multi-Party Transaction for Silberman School of Social Work at Hunter College

 Hunter wanted to move to East Harlem, a location easily accessible via subway to its main 68th Street campus.
-Hunter had been negotiating on a speculative development where the negotiations had faltered.
-They needed to find a suitable alternate relocation option.
+Hunter had been negotiating on a speculative development, but the negotiations had faltered and they needed to find a suitable alternate relocation option.
 A complex dilemma presented itself -- the purchase/development of a new facility could not take place without the sale of the old one, and the sale of the old one would not be necessary if a new site could not be secured and developed at a known price.
-In addition, the donation which would be made by Silberman towards the development cost of the new building could not be defined until the 79th Street property was sold.
+In addition, the donation which would be made by the Silberman Fund towards the development cost of the new building could not be defined until the 79th Street property was sold.

 This series of transactions earned Savills the Real Estate Board of New York's highest honor, the Henry Hart Rice Award given for the Most Ingenious Deal of the Year.